laurafrst/TD_polymorphism/README.md

 ---

 ## **1) Implementing the `Character` class**
-We first implemented a base class `Character` with:
+I first implemented a base class `Character` with:
 - A **private data member** `float speed_` representing the current speed.
 - A **static data member** `float max_speed_`, initialized to `10.0`.
 - A **default constructor** initializing `speed_` to `0.0`.